ADORSYS-GIS/nys/USAGE_GUIDE.md

 ## Usage

 ### Executing Prompts

+---

+## Persistent State & Workflows

+- **Persistent State in `.nys/`:**
+  All chat history, workflow state, and user preferences are stored in the `.nys/` directory at the workspace root.
+This enables session continuity and advanced context recall.

+- **Sidebar Workflows:**
+  The sidebar provides panels for chat, tool selection, and workflow management.
+You can trigger, monitor, and manage AI-driven tasks directly from the sidebar.

+- **LangChain Orchestration:**
+  Mira uses LangChain for advanced prompt orchestration, memory management, and tool chaining.
+This enables context-aware, multi-step workflows and dynamic tool selection based on user intent.

+---

 1. Open a file you want to work with
 2. Press `Ctrl+Shift+P` and select "MCP: Execute Prompt"